LAW not War

 ICJ jurisdiction - working with like-minded countries

 The LAW not War campaign is building connection and cooperation with a like-minded group of countries that has produced a Handbook on accepting the jurisdiction of the International Court of Justice and released a Declaration on promoting the jurisdiction of the International Court of Justice which promotes the handbook and encourages states to accept jurisdiction of the Court both generally and in specific circumstances.
+33 countries have now endorsed the declaration.

 LAW not War and Common Security